daattali/shinyjs/README.md

 ## Contributions

-If anyone has any suggestions or feedback, I would love to hear about it.
-If you have improvements, feel free to make a pull request.
+If you have any suggestions or feedback, I would love to hear about it.
+You can either [message me directly](http://deanattali.com/aboutme#contact), [open an issue](https://github.com/daattali/shinyjs/issues) if you want to request a feature/report a bug, or make a pull request if you can contribute.
 I'd like to give a special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.